terraform-redhat/terraform-rhcs-rosa-classic/modules/idp/README.md

 ## Introduction

-This Terraform sub-module facilitates the configuration of Identity Providers (IDPs) for Red Hat OpenShift Service on AWS (ROSA) clusters.
+This Terraform sub-module assists with the configuration of identity providers (IDPs) for ROSA Classic clusters.
 It offers support for various IDP types, including GitHub, GitLab, Google, HTPasswd, LDAP, and OpenID.
-With this module, users can seamlessly integrate external authentication mechanisms into their ROSA clusters, enhancing security and user management capabilities.
-By enabling the configuration of different IDP types, users can tailor authentication methods to their specific requirements, ensuring flexibility and compatibility within the ROSA cluster environment deployed on AWS.
+With this module, you can seamlessly integrate external authentication mechanisms into your ROSA Classic clusters, enhancing security and user management capabilities.
+By enabling the configuration of different IDP types, you can tailor authentication methods to their specific requirements, ensuring flexibility and compatibility within the ROSA Classic cluster environment deployed on AWS.

-For more info see [Configuring identity providers for STS](https://docs.openshift.com/rosa/rosa_install_access_delete_clusters/rosa-sts-config-identity-providers.html)
+For more information, see [Configuring identity providers for STS](https://docs.openshift.com/rosa/rosa_install_access_delete_clusters/rosa-sts-config-identity-providers.html) in the ROSA documentation.

 ## Prerequisites

-Ensure that you have an existing Red Hat OpenShift Service on AWS (ROSA) cluster deployed on AWS. (see [rosa-cluster-classic sub-module](../rosa-cluster-classic/README.md))
+You must have an existing Red Hat OpenShift Service on AWS (ROSA) Classic cluster deployed. (see [rosa-cluster-classic sub-module](../rosa-cluster-classic/README.md))

 <!-- BEGIN_AUTOMATED_TF_DOCS_BLOCK -->
 ## Requirements